ajaynadig/bhr/README.md

 1) Univariate: estimate heritability and genetic architecture for a single phenotype
 2) Bivariate: estimate cross trait genetic correlation and genetic architecture

+**Important note about frequency-function filtering**

+Variants profiled through exome sequencing span functional consequence (e.g., predicted loss-of-function, missense, synonymous) and orders of magnitude of allele frequency.
+When running `BHR`, we recommend partitioning variants into frequency-function bins, where an individual frequency-function bin is defined by a frequency (e.g., AF < 1e-5) and a function (predicted loss-of-function).
+We recommend this approach for multiple reasons:

+1) Improved interpretability
+2) Attenuation bias when analyzing a wide allele frequency range together, due to effect-size - frequency dependent architecture
+3) Attenuation bias from jointly analyzing variants with different effect sizes (e.g., predicted loss-of-function with synonymous).

+In the manuscript, we define frequency bins by order of magnutide (e.g., 1e-5 < AF < 1e-4).

 **Univariate `BHR` analysis**